opichon/propel-s3object-behavior/README.md

 Simply call the `getPresignedUrl` method and use that url as you wish.

-When that link is clicked, the associated file is downloaded from AWS S3 using the `origin_filename` of the object instance, irrespective of the key under which the file is stored in AWS S3.
+When that link is clicked, the associated file is downloaded from AWS S3 using the `original_filename` of the object instance, irrespective of the key under which the file is stored in AWS S3.

 In order to provide a modest degree of obfuscation, we recommend the following pattern: